 The view that Andrew was able to capture and share from the cliffs above.

 Free camping along the Finke River.
 We took this shot from the Mt Sonder lookout.
 We would love to have joined these campers but it is national park and Maxi's presence is, sadly, once again a prohibitive factor.

 We next visited Ormiston Gorge, again.
 This gorge is considered one of the finest in the West MacDonnells and one of the most beautiful gorges in the country.
 In my opinion Ellery Creek Big Hole is more spectacular and the gorges in Karijini in WA are more beautiful but Ormiston is lovely.

 Ormiston Gorge was the subject of several of Albert Namatjira’s paintings.
-The towering red walls of the gorge and the splendid waterhole certainly prove spectacular scenery.
+The towering red walls of the gorge and the splendid waterhole certainly provide spectacular scenery.
 This time we only did the walk up to the lookout.
 Six years ago when we were last here we did the 7 kms around the rim of Ormiston Pound.
-Instead, I drove the van out to Mt Sonder lookout while Andrew walked approx 13 kms of the Larapinta Trail to meet me at the Mount Sonder lookout.
+Instead, now I drove the van out to Mt Sonder lookout while Andrew walked approx 13 kms of the Larapinta Trail to meet me at the lookout.
 I am now getting quite confident driving Winnie around.

 Below is the waterhole at the bottom of the gorge near the picnic ground which is a short walk in.